 (h) Any member who fails to pay her/his subscriptions (and/or fines and levies) prior to or upon the due date may also be required thereafter to pay any additional costs incurred by the union in the recovery of the outstanding subscriptions (and/or fines and levies).

-(i) Payment of all subscriptions, entrance fees, levies and fines may be made to any person authorised by the Chief Executive to receive them.
+(i) Payment of all subscriptions, levies and fines may be made to any person authorised by the Chief Executive to receive them.

 (j) Payment of any sum due by any member under these Rules may be postponed, reduced or waived by the Chief Executive or Regional Director if, in her or his view, it would be appropriate to do so.